Brett-Tanner/Journal/2024/May_24.md

   - [x] Allow signing out
   - [x] Write model spec for adding IPs
   - [x] Write model code to pass the tests
-  - [] Add fields for Admins to add allowed_ips to SM accounts

 ## May 20th

+### Event Site

+- IP lock SM accounts
+  - [x] Add fields for Admins to add allowed_ips to SM accounts
+  - [x] And refactor the form partial to HAML
+  - [x] Add first/family name methods to User
+  - [x] Same for kana
+    - Added both as helpers instead
+    - [x] Refactor other potential uses of the new name helpers
+  - [x] Refactor sign up form to HAML
+- Invoice calc refactor
+  - [x] Extract cost calculation into a concern
+    - Returns an object containing all the cost info
+  - [x] Extract PDF generation into a concern
+    - [] Refactor to use the cost info object
+  - [x] Extract summary generation into a concern
+    - [] Refactor to use a cost info object

+## May 21st

 ### Materials